osmcode/osmium-tool/man/osmium-diff.md

 Objects in both input files must be sorted in the same order.

-Several output formats are supported, see the **OUTPUT FORMAT** section.
+Several output formats are supported, see the **OUTPUT FORMATS** section.

 This command is intended for displaying the differences between files to humans.
 It can not be used to create an OSM change file (`.osc`), use